California expands access to COVID-19 testing to help communities open safely

 Testing employees with and without COVID-19 symptoms is an important part of California’s pandemic control strategy, even as more people become vaccinated.
 To make testing easier, employers, schools and community groups can team up with the California Department of Public Health to provide fast, on-site testing with little or no cost to local groups.

 “This will help increase testing capacity, reduce turnaround time and promote workplace safety throughout California,” said Heather Riden, program director of the Western Center for Agricultural Health and Safety at the University of California, Davis.

-To help set up local testing programs, the state will provide test kits, test registration software, test processing and technical assistance.
+To support local testing programs, the state will provide test kits, registration software, test processing and technical assistance.
 Employers and community groups provide the physical space for testing, outreach to participants and staff to handle on-site logistics.

-The state recommends weekly testing for essential workers who spend a lot of time with the public, such as people who work in health care, public safety, agriculture, food service, retail, transportation and education.
-Regular testing won’t disrupt work flow.
-If employees are not showing symptoms, they don’t have to stay home while awaiting results.
+The state recommends regular testing for essential workers who spend a lot of time with the public, such as people who work in health care, public safety, agriculture, food service, retail, transportation and education.
+Rapid testing should be conducted at least twice a week in order to diagnose, isolate and treat COVID-19.

 “Testing is not a substitute for wearing a mask, quarantining when you’ve been exposed to someone with COVID and maintaining physical distance from others,” said Riden.
 “But it’s an important component of assuring public safety.
-Additional testing capacity will allow employers and community groups to better serve farmworkers and other essential workers.”
+Making tests easier to administer with quicker results will help employers and community groups better serve farmworkers and other essential workers.”